verach3n/Optimizing-Rodinia-Benchmarks-with-Nvidia-Libraries/README.md

   - lud/cuda:
     - lud_kernel.cu: This file contains kernel function.
     - lud.cu: This file contains main function.
- - cuSOLVER: This file contains the main function of the program.
+ - cuSOLVER: This directory contains the main function of the program.
     - getrf: `cusolver_getrf_example.cu` is the cu file using cuSOLVER library to implement both gaussian and lud algorithm.